rainier-arjona/node_assignments/06 - Sequelize/08 Note Taking Part 2.md

 - Implement API routes with Express to handle CRUD operations.
 - Respond with JSON data for each route.
-- Use server-side storage to manage data temporarily.
+- Use sequelize storage to manage data.
 - Test API endpoints using Postman.

 ## Directions